Status-Page/Status-Page/README.md

 ```

 ## After install
 - Add the Command, shown in the installer to your crontab!
-Otherwise Scheduled Maintenances won't work.
+Otherwise Scheduled Maintenances and much more won't work.

+## Adding new Users
+Currently it is only possible to add a new User via the command: ``php artisan status:adduser``